 Location: Richmond, Rhode Island

-History: Originally opened in 1929, the Hendrick family (Exeter, Richmond) bought Meadow Brook in 2006.
+History: Originally a Rob Roy Rawlings design from 1929, the Hendrick family (owners of Exeter and Richmond) bought Meadow Brook in 2006.
 It was redesigned and completely renovated by Roger Rulewich and Dave Fleury in 2010.
-The new design received rave reviews, with the course owning the following award:
+The new design received rave reviews, with the course owning the following awards:

 - #3 Best Public Course in Rhode Island – Golfweek (2022)

 Value: 8/10, Meadow Brook is one of the best values in the state.
 At peak hours, it will cost you $75 to ride and $60 to walk.
 If you walk at twilight, you can play this gem for $30.
 There are also senior rates and off-season rates.